SPRING 2023

 Curated by Yura Adams, Unraveling unites this group under the theme of communicating a power of conviction in the face of an uncertain world.

+View the exhibition website here.
 The Virtual Opening Reception and Curator’s Tour with Yura Adams was followed by a panel discussion Artist/Woman.
 Woman/Artist., with the Unraveling artists and moderated by Nicole Hayes, curator at Art Omi, in collaboration with The Women’s Institute at Russell Sage College.
+This event was recorded and can be viewed on the exhibition website here.

 Infinite Uncertainty